alestic/openai-misc-tools/INSTALL.md

     pip install . --user
     ```

-5. After the installation process completes, you should be able to use the `openai-token-count` command in your terminal.
+5. After the installation process completes, you should be able to use the `openai-tokens-count` command in your terminal.

 ## Troubleshooting

 If you encounter any issues during installation, please verify that your Python and `pip` versions are up-to-date.

-## Using the `openai-token-count` Command
+## Using the `openai-tokens-count` Command

 With `openai-tokens` installed, you can count tokens in text files according to a specified OpenAI model.
-Run `openai-token-count --help` for more details on how to use it.
+Run `openai-tokens-count --help` for more details on how to use it.

 Enjoy using `openai-tokens`!